So someone saw your email in their inbox, clicked on it, and read it. Great, right?

 DO YOU WANT TO GROW YOUR BUSINESS RAPIDLY

-How to Get Your Leads to Take Action
+How to Get Your Leads to Click Through

-Now that you know why responses are an essential component of your email marketing strategy, here are some tips on getting your mailing list to take action.
+Now that you know why responses are an essential component of your email marketing strategy, here are some tips on getting your mailing list to take action and click through to your offer.

 Have a super signature.